DATA PROCESSING INFORMATION

 This privacy statement informs you about how we treat your data.
 To make the processing of your data transparent, we would like to provide you with the following information to give you an overview of these processing operations.
-To keep things fair, we additionally want to inform you about your rights pursuant to the EU-General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG).
+To keep things fair, we additionally want to inform you about your rights pursuant to the Data Protection Act 843 of Ghana (2012), EU-General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG).

 We will inform you in detail about

 - General Information

 AmaliTech gGmbH and AmaliTech Ghana Limited are the controllers of the data processing (hereinafter referred to as ‘we’ or ‘us’).

 If you have any questions or feedback concerning this information or wish to contact us to exercise your rights, please send your enquiry to:

 The legal term ‘personal data’ refers to all information relating to an identified or identifiable natural person (a living individual).

 We process personal data in compliance with the data protection regulations of the DPA of Ghana, GDPR and the BDSG.
 We solely process data based on law.
 We process personal data